realulim/Bornemisza-DS/README.md

 - management decentralised as well

 #### 2. Composability
-- create the system from small and well-understood tools
+- create the system from small and well-understood components
 - avoid being owned by a God Platform
 - use standards where available

 #### 3. Affordability
-- the minimal production system consists of three app nodes and three db nodes, thus keeping the monthly cost well below $50
+- a small production system could have three app nodes and three db nodes, thus keeping the monthly cost well below $50
 - for learning or development purposes it is, of course, also possible to work with one node each
 - don't be afraid to skimp here